waynedovey/rhsi-edb-vault/README.md

 ## 4. External Secrets configuration on `site-b`

-The manifests under `rhsi/standby/` create the ESO integration:
+The manifests under `rhsi/standby/` create the ESO integration (deployed via Argo CD):

 - `SecretStore` `vault-rhsi` (points at the Vault server and `rhsi` KV)
 - `ExternalSecret` `rhsi-link-token` (reads `site-b/link-token` from Vault)